louislemsic/gold-miner/README.md

 ## Downloading the JAR File
 1. Make sure that Java is installed already (Must be Version 11 or up).
 You may download Java 11 [here](https://www.oracle.com/ph/java/technologies/javase-jdk11-downloads.html).
+No need to download JavaFX for running the JAR File.
-2. Download the JAR file at http://bit.ly/CSINTSY-GoldMiner
+3. Download the JAR file at http://bit.ly/CSINTSY-GoldMiner
-3. After download is finished, you may run it by double-clicking the application.
+4. After download is finished, you may run it by double-clicking the application.
 Treat it as an exe file.

 ## Running the Source Code
 1. This project was built using the IntelliJ IDEA.
 Instructions will be clearer if executed using that IDE.
 Nonetheless, It should be opened through other IDEs.
+2. Make sure both Java and JavaFX are installed.
+Download Java 11 [here](https://www.oracle.com/ph/java/technologies/javase-jdk11-downloads.html) and JavaFX 11 [here](https://gluonhq.com/products/javafx/).
-2. You may choose to download the source code through zipping the file or cloning the repository.
+3. You may choose to download the source code through zipping the file or cloning the repository.
-3. Once done downloading, open the folder as project.
+4. Once done downloading, open the folder as project.
+Add JavaFX libraries to the Global Libraries of IntelliJ Project.
+Learn how to do it [here](https://youtu.be/WtOgoomDewo).
-4. Run the main function located at **Driver.java** (src/game/Driver.java)
+5. Run the main function located at **Driver.java** (src/game/Driver.java)

 ### Final Reminders